apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

 **New in 3.9.0:** The following options are used to configure the [AdminServer](#sc_adminserver).

+* *admin.rateLimiterIntervalInMS* :
+  (Java system property: **zookeeper.admin.rateLimiterIntervalInMS**) The time interval for rate limiting admin command to protect the server.
+  Defaults to 5 mins.

 * *admin.snapshot.enabled* :
   (Java system property: **zookeeper.admin.snapshot.enabled**) The flag for enabling the snapshot command.
 Defaults to false.
   It will be enabled by default once the auth support for admin server commands is available.

-* *admin.snapshot.intervalInMS* :
+* *admin.restore.enabled* :
-  (Java system property: **zookeeper.admin.snapshot.intervalInMS**) The time interval for rate limiting snapshot command to protect the server.
+  (Java system property: **zookeeper.admin.restore.enabled**) The flag for enabling the restore command.
+Defaults to false.
-  Defaults to 5 mins.
+  It will be enabled by default once the auth support for admin server commands is available.

 **New in 3.7.1:** The following options are used to configure the [AdminServer](#sc_adminserver).